 Black’s world building in this series is phenomenonal.
 Red Glove expands on details and presents new aspects of Cassel’s world including politics and cops–something every good noir story needs.
 Possibly because the groundwork was already laid, this book feels less graphic and gory than White Cat.*

 As the second book in a trilogy, Red Glove does its job perfectly by both expanding on the events in the first book and building up to (what will probably be) a sensational conclusion in book three.
 The story here once again delivers a satisfying blend of fantasy, noir, and good old fashioned suspense.
 Cassel remains a delightful narrator even when he is unethical and dangerous; his moral struggles and frank assessment of his own character are part of what makes this series great.
 Even better this book confirmed that maybe, just maybe, Cassel might be okay at the end of everything.
 Or not.
 If nothing else, he might finally know what kind of man he really is.

 *Or maybe it was just me.
 I was amazed at how much less devastating the reality of curse worker blowback felt in this book.
 And I was thrilled at how much more I enjoyed this book compared to the first.
 Yay.

-Possible Pairings: Six of Crows by Leigh Bardugo, What I Saw and How I Lied by Judy Blundell, The Demon’s Lexicon by Sarah Rees Brennan, Heist Society by Ally Carter, Graceling by Kristin Cashore, City of Bones by Cassandra Clare, Money Wanders by Eric Dezenhall, Chasing Power by Sarah Beth Durst, Clarity by Kim Harrington, Once a Witch by Carolyn MacCullough, Hold Me Like a Breath by Tiffany Schmidt, Leverage (television series), White Collar (television series)
+Possible Pairings: Six of Crows by Leigh Bardugo, What I Saw and How I Lied by Judy Blundell, The Demon’s Lexicon by Sarah Rees Brennan, Heist Society by Ally Carter, Graceling by Kristin Cashore, Into the Crooked Place by Alexandra Christo, City of Bones by Cassandra Clare, Money Wanders by Eric Dezenhall, Chasing Power by Sarah Beth Durst, Clarity by Kim Harrington, Once a Witch by Carolyn MacCullough, Hold Me Like a Breath by Tiffany Schmidt, Leverage (television series), White Collar (television series)